RHIT-CSSE/csse332/docs/checkpoint2.md

 In my implementation, instead of keeping a single global timer, I found it easier to create a timer for each process that is being scheduled.
-Once I know the process I need to schedule and the queue from which it was scheduler, I can use `mod_timer` to appropriately set when the next timer will go on.
+Once I know the process I need to schedule and the queue from which it was scheduled, I can use `mod_timer` to appropriately set when the next timer will go off.

 ## Registration